johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 <!--\end {questions}-->

-# Maize Plant Discipleship and Africa #
+# The Africa Factor #

 THIS CHAPTER EXPLAINS the development and potential of Maize Plant Discipleship as a resource for use in African contexts.

-## The Africa Factor ##
+## African contexts ##

-Tite Tienou, a Malian who grew up in Burkina Faso, encapsulates a significant aspect of the philosophy that has guided the development of Maize Plant Discipleship: African voices should determine the theology that is of practical relevance to African contexts.
-Tienou states:
+Tite Tienou, a Malian who grew up in Burkina Faso, encapsulates a special and significant aspect of the philosophy that has guided the development of Maize Plant Discipleship: African voices should determine the theology that is of practical relevance to African contexts.
+Tienou states,[^fn19]

 > Africanness and (theological) correctness should not be measured in either dissimilarity or similarity to the West.
 The way forward is to measure the Africanness of any theology purporting to be African by the degree to which it speaks to the needs of Africans in their total context.
-Quite naturally, the needs of African Christians should be taken seriously when determining these needs — *Tite Tienou, The Uphill Road: Indigenous African Christian Theologies, 1990*
+Quite naturally, the needs of African Christians should be taken seriously when determining these needs.

 Maize Plant Discipleship is authored by an outsider to Africa, yet its development is entirely a response to African contexts.
 At every stage, the missional energy and cultural perspective of African people has been crucial.
-It is the response of African pastors, students, missionaries and young people that has called Maize Plant Discipleship into being.
+Put simply: it is African pastors, students, missionaries and young people who have called Maize Plant Discipleship into being.

 In particular, between 2003 and 2010, leaders from *Assemblée Evangélique de Pentecôte* and *Mouvement des Jeunes Serviteurs de Dieu* regularly organised leadership training conferences, in Léo and Ouagadougou.
-This collaboration facilitated the continual exposure and refinement of the teaching that now forms Maize Plant Discipleship.
+This collaboration called forth and facilitated the exposure and continual refinement of the teaching that now constitutes the Maize Plant Discipleship [Syllabus][The Syllabus].

-In its penultimate stage of development, doctoral research carried out amongst Burkinabé leaders and learners led to Maize Plant Discipleship's formulation as a series of low-cost, modular handbooks, designed to be practical, relevant and accessible for use in African contexts.

 <!--\begin {pause}-->

 Romans 4:17
 :	Abraham is described as one whose faith *called into being things that did not exist*.
-In essence, Maize Plant Discipleship has been *called into being* by the faith of Africans, acting in response to African contexts.
+In essence, Maize Plant Discipleship has been *called into being* by the faith of Africans, acting in response to African contexts

 <!--\end {pause}-->

 ## Doctoral Research ##

+In its penultimate stage of development, doctoral research conducted amongst Burkinabé leaders and learners, by the author, led to Maize Plant Discipleship's formulation as a series of low-cost, modular handbooks, designed to be practical, relevant and accessible for use in African contexts.

-In 2010, the author conducted doctoral research in Burkina Faso.
-Prototypical Maize Plant Discipleship seminars formed an integral element of the research, which explored themes of discipleship, theology, leadership training, literature and intercultural dynamics.
+-	Prototypical Maize Plant Discipleship seminars formed an integral element of the research, which explored themes of discipleship, theology, leadership training, literature and intercultural dynamics.

-Survey questionnaires, focus groups and personal interviews gathered insights from over 70 Burkinabé participants.
-Amongst them, a significant number held denominational responsibility for leadership training and discipleship.
-Analysis of the responses revealed a series of critical findings relating to:
+-	Altogether, survey questionnaires, focus groups and personal interviews gathered insights from over 70 Burkinabé participants, of which a significant number held denominational responsibility for leadership training and discipleship.

+Analysis of participant responses revealed critical findings relating to:

 -	Discipleship